Condition Specific Care Training

 It is equally important that carers themselves stay strong and so it is vital our carers look after themselves and are able to bear the emotional effects of death.
 Our award-winning training ensures that carers are given the essential tools to cope with this difficult time and remain able to give their best care and attention to their client.
 This one-day in-house Gold Standard Framework residential course has been put together by Sarah Hostler and has been developed with input from UKHCA and St Elizabeth Hospice.
 It prepares all those who attend the course to support and assist with their client and their daily needs towards the end of their life.

 What does this course cover?

 We know that a well-trained carer is far more likely to deliver a successful care plan for somebody with learning difficulties than someone without any training.
-Our two-day learning disabilities residential training has become a part of our essential induction training for all carers.
+Our one-day learning disabilities residential training has become a part of our essential induction training for all carers.

 The team are also able to advise carers during their assignment supporting a client with a learning disability, should the carer have any questions or concerns.

 The aim of the training we deliver is to encourage carers to see beyond labels and support their client to have a great life, living as independently as they can.

 Learning disabilities training

 - To gain an understanding of the causes and effects of having a learning disability